Bernie Sanders on the Federal Budget & National Debt

 OK, what’s the estate tax?

-OK, so what is Bernie’s answer to reforming the estate tax?
+What is Bernie’s answer to reforming the estate tax?

 Bernie has proposed lowering the bar on estate taxes, so individuals’ estates worth more than $3.5 million and couples’ estates worth more than $7 million will be affected.
 This bill also increases the amount of tax on these estates, and closes loopholes used to avoid paying these taxes.